myMOMO94/intern_Teradata/docker_tcp/README.md

-# http-server-client with docker network
+# tcp-server-client with docker network

 *You can pull the images here:*
 ```